 It’s time for your lawn to rise and shine!
 It has been slumbering for months now, and if you prepped it adequately for the winter, it should be ready to roll here pretty soon.
 And even if you still have snow on the ground, this list has all the info you need to hit the ground running once the thaw begins.

 Aerate.
 Aeration is a process by which small plugs of soil are removed so that air, water, and nutrients get where they need to go.
-Over time and with lots of traffic, soil becomes hard and compressed, and thatch (see above) builds up.
+Over time and with lots of traffic, the soil becomes hard and compressed, and thatch (see above) builds up.
 Aeration addresses this problem.
-The best time to aerate is in the spring as things start heating up — aerate cool season grasses like Kentucky bluegrass and tall fescue in early Spring, and warm season grasses like Bermuda grass and St. Augustine in late Spring.
+The best time to aerate is in the spring as things start heating up — aerate cool-season grasses like Kentucky bluegrass and tall fescue in early Spring, and warm-season grasses like Bermuda grass and St. Augustine in late Spring.

 Mow.
 Before resuming your mowing schedule in the Spring, be sure your mower blade is sharp, as a dull blade will rip rather that cut your grass.
 Aim for a grass height of 2.5”-3.5” (never remove more than 1/3 of the total height of your grass in one mowing), depending upon the variety of grass you have.
 The timing of the first Spring mowing is less about an actual date and more about how tall your grass has grown, so simply monitor the growth and plan accordingly.